Beit Midrash for Mental Health Professionals

 Tuesday evenings, May 2 – 23, 2017, 7:00 – 9:00

 “Who Heals the Brokenhearted and Binds up their Wounds” – Harofei lishvurei lev umechabeish le’atzvotam

 Description: The workshop is designed to help mental health professionals explore Jewish perspectives on issues they likely encounter in their day-to-day work.
 Focusing during each meeting on a different topic of importance to mental health and wellbeing, participants will bring their own clinical and personal perspectives into conversation with a range of classical and modern Jewish texts.
-Topics will include dreams, anxiety, the role of listening in the therapeutic process, and more.
+Topics will include grief, the wounded healer, aspects of listening, and more.